-Women are apt to experience high levels of stress, violence, and threats in our daily lives, and the kinds of attacks we deal with often differ from those directed at men.
-From microaggressions to workplace and street harassment to domestic violence and sexual assault, women are often targeted due to cultural bias, power imbalance, and social norms.
+Women are apt to experience high levels of stress, violence, and threats in daily life, and the kinds of attacks women deal with generally differ from those directed at men.
+From microaggressions to workplace and street harassment to domestic violence and sexual assault, women are often targeted due to cultural bias and power imbalance.
 Women’s self-defense adapts Krav Maga techniques to meet the needs of women in terms of dealing with bigger and stronger opponents, women-specific attacks, and building the mental strength necessary to confront abusers verbally, physically, and culturally.

 Our curriculum covers different levels and escalations of confrontation, maintaining awareness of potential threats and situational obstacles, and both preventing and combating physical attacks.
 These include wrist and hair grabs, chokes, bear hugs, and knife threats, and move up to rape prevention and dealing with multiple attackers in scenario-based situations.
 Our instructors are also open to addressing any student’s specific concerns or needs.

 Committed students are also able to eventually obtain a women’s self-defense teaching certification through a three-day seminar.